Secure Your WordPress Site From Hackers and People With Malicious Intent

 Visit the developer's site.
 Check to be sure it is there and that it is up to date with fresh details on the plugin's use and make sure there is valid contact information.
 Tip- If it has been a while since the plugin had an update issued, chances are it is no longer supported by the developer.

 Do a little investigation into the developer of the plugin.
-Search the author name and the plugin name and put "malware" or "hack" behind it and see what comes up.
+Search the author's name and the plugin name and put "malware" or "hack" behind it and see what comes up.

 The 2nd Way Hackers Get In

-Use a two factor authentication.
-Using this method, users must know their password and have their cell phone ready to receive a secret number.
-WordFence premium has this feature and it is a fool proof way to protect your site.
+Use two-factor authentication.
+Using this method, users must know their password and have their cell phones ready to receive a secret number.
+WordFence premium has this feature and it is a foolproof way to protect your site.

 Change your password often.
 This is just one more way to keep a brute force attack.
 Their software may be getting close to guessing your password but, if it is changed often, that would not be a problem.

 Take simple steps to take to keep your WordPress site safe.
 Clean your site up often.
 Get rid of plugins and themes that you are no longer using.
 Keep your themes and plugins updated.
 Install trustworthy security to c.
 If you have never had to redo a 5 years old site, be happy!
 If you have had to clean up a mess left by an attack, learn from mistakes and lacks in security.
 Lock your site as well as you lock your home.

 Was this answer helpful?